-Site 12 has undergone a sampling investigation and an ordnance time critical removal action was not recommended (see Figure 8; POM, 1996c).
+Site 12 has undergone a sampling investigation and an ordnance time critical removal action was not recommended (POM, 1996).

-Site 14 is being investigated and only a portion of the site is recommended for an ordnance time critical removal action (POM, 1996c).
+Site 14 is being investigated and only a portion of the site is recommended for an ordnance time critical removal action (POM, 1996).
 Sites 15 and 16 may require burning-off terrain in order to locate the ordnance and to maintain the local ecologic setting.
 Sites 15 and 18 may require subsurface excavation.
 Those sites are expected to have a large volume of UXO confined to a small area.
 Site 14 was used for subcaliber artillery and mortar practice; site 15 for multi-range/impact area; and site 18 for minefield and air bombing practice (Archives Search Report, 1993).
-Sites 14, 15, and 16 have been designated for wildlife habitat under the Natural Resource Management Area (Base Reuse Plan, 1994).
-Sites 15 and 16 require further investigation prior to determining the action required.
-Parts of site 18 will be used for the

-California State University Monterey Bay campus (Base Reuse Plan, 1994).
+Sites 14, 15, and 16 have been designated for wildlife habitat under the Natural Resource Management Area and those sites will be cleared over a 10 year period, due to their large size and habitat considerations (over 8000 acres; Base Reuse Plan, 1994).
+Parts of site 18 will be used for the California State University Monterey Bay campus (Base Reuse Plan, 1994).
 Because site 18 will be used for the university in the near future, it has first priority for clearance (Ft.
 Ord Final Report, 1994, p.I-3).
-Site 18 and a large surrounding area has undergone an ordnance time critical removal action to a depth of 4 feet (see Figure 8; POM, 1996c).
-Site 18 was renamed to Site CSU, which includes sites 4c, 7, 8, 18, and the north portion of site 13b (POM, 1996c).
-In October 1996, the Army will produce a final draft EE/CA and an Action Memorandum which proposes and documents the action to be taken for OE sites.
+Site 18 and a large surrounding area has undergone an ordnance time critical removal action to a depth of 4 feet (POM, 1996).

 We also looked at the Beach Ranges (UXO-Site 22) because the community is concerned about the safety of these ranges because they are accessible from the Pacific Ocean beaches on the west.
 There is no fencing on the Pacific Ocean side of the Beach Ranges.
 A portion of site 22 has a surface litter and surface soil contamination of small arms OE.
 Sharp shards of bullet casings and the lead cores of bullets are easily observed in the target areas of these firing ranges.
 Until cleanup measures are complete in the areas of high concentration of bullet surface-soil coverage, these sharp bullet fragments pose a physical hazard to trespassers that may walk through or recreate in these areas.
-The proposed future recreational uses of this area provide for access restrictions, such as boardwalks and railed trails, to areas of hazard (see the following concern on lead in the beach ranges).
-Site 22 has undergone a sampling investigation and an ordnance time critical removal action was not recommended (POM, 1996c).
+The proposed future recreational uses of this area provide for access restrictions to areas of hazard (see the following concern on lead in the beach ranges).
+Site 22 has undergone a sampling investigation and an ordnance time critical removal action was not recommended (POM, 1996).